studentutu/opencv-wasm-node/README.md

 ## Usage

-Because this module is using the same code as the official OpenCV.js for the web, you can use the same documentation at the web: <https://docs.opencv.org/4.10.0/d5/d10/tutorial_js_root.html>
+Because this module is using the similar code as the official OpenCV.js for the web, you can use the documentation at the web: <https://docs.opencv.org/4.10.0/d5/d10/tutorial_js_root.html> or build opencv with generated documentation using build script.

 There are some minor initialization changes, because this module will be loaded synchronously instead of the OpenCV's default (asynchronously).